-Now God invites; how blest the day!
+Now God invites: how blest the day!
 How sweet the gospel's charming sound!
 Come, sinners, haste, O, haste away, While yet a pardoning God is found.

 Sense of Sin.
 L. M. STEELE.

-Jesus demands this heart of mine, Demands my love, my joy, my care; But, ah, how dead to things divine, How cold, my best affections are!
+Jesus demands this heart of mine, Demands my love, my joy, my care; But, ah, how dead to things divine,

-'Tis sin, alas! with dreadful power, Divides my Saviour from my sight; O for one happy, shining hour Of sacred freedom, sweet delight!
+"Tis sin, alas! with dreadful nower, Divides my Saviour from inv sight; O for one happy, shining hour Of sacred freedom, sweet delight!